Biodiversity Net Gain Guidance

 Cumbria is one of 5 Pilot areas in England that trialled the development of a Local Nature Recovery Strategy (LNRS) referred to in the Environment Act.
 The purpose of the LNRS is to restore and link up habitats so that species can thrive, and agree the best places to help nature recover, plant trees, restore peatland, mitigate flood and fire risk, and create green spaces for local people to enjoy.

 Work on the Pilot schemes commenced in September 2020, and the Draft Cumbria LNRS has now been published.
-As this strategy has been produced as part of a pilot scheme, further work on it will be necessary following the assent of the Environment Bill into law and to accord with regulations which are yet to be issued.
+As this strategy was produced as part of a pilot scheme, further work on it will be necessary following the Environment Act becoming law and to accord with statutory guidance issued in 2023.
 The LNRS will form the foundation for the Nature Recovery Network, upon which the Cumbria Local Nature Partnership has commenced work.

 6.9 National Biodiversity Credits Scheme and Off Site Habitat Market

-In the absence of any suitable local sites there will also be the opportunity for developers to purchase biodiversity credits from an offsite habitat market to help them meet their biodiversity gain requirements.
+As a last resort and in the absence of any suitable local sites there will also be the opportunity for developers to purchase statutory biodiversity credits from an offsite habitat market to help them meet their biodiversity gain requirements.
 Operated through Natural England, funds from the purchase of biodiversity credits would be used to fund off-site habitat enhancements, purchase interests in land with a view to carry out enhancement works, or undertake the operation and administration of enhancement works.
-The biodiversity net gain credits scheme is still under construction.
-Natural England has established a pilot project to support the design of the scheme, developing a biodiversity credit investment pipeline and payment structures to fund habitat provision.
-The price of the credits will be set by the secretary of state.
+The biodiversity net gain credits scheme is linked to the statutory biodiversity metric and the price of credits is set by the Secretary of State.
+Indicative prices for credits published in July 2023 range from £42,000 to £65,000 per credit depending on the habitat type involved and condition.

 6.10 The Biodiversity Gain Plan